🎉Grand Opening: June 2026

 Each tooth consists of several layers.
 The outermost layer is enamel, the hardest substance in the human body.
 Beneath the enamel lies dentine, a softer tissue that makes up the bulk of the tooth structure.
 Dentine contains microscopic tubules that connect to the innermost part of the tooth — the pulp.
 The pulp houses the nerve and blood supply of the tooth and is responsible for the sensation you feel.

 When a fracture is confined to the enamel, it may cause cosmetic concern but is unlikely to result in significant pain.
 However, when a crack or break extends into the dentine, the tooth may become sensitive to temperature changes, sweet foods, or pressure during chewing.
+This sensitivity occurs because external stimuli can now reach the tubules within the dentine more easily.

 If the fracture extends deep enough to expose or damage the pulp, more significant symptoms may develop, including persistent pain, sensitivity to heat, or swelling around the affected tooth.
+In such cases, the pulp tissue may become inflamed or, over time, may be at risk of infection.

 The root of the tooth sits within the jawbone, anchored by the periodontal ligament.
 Trauma from a fall can also affect this supporting structure, even if the tooth itself appears intact.
 This is why a thorough clinical assessment — often including dental X-rays — is valuable after any dental injury.